Dubium0/OpenGL_Application/README.md

 # OpenGL_Application

 ##  Description
-Very simple entry point for my future OpenGl applications.
+Very simple entry point for  OpenGl applications.

 ## How to use
 ### Windows